ICGC-TCGA-PanCancer/pancancer_launcher/README.md

     perl bin/launch_cluster.pl --config aws --custom-params singlenode

 Bindle will now begin the process of provisioning and setting up new VMs.
 Later on, you may want to read [this](https://github.com/ICGC-TCGA-PanCancer/pancancer-documentation/blob/feature/documentation_overhaul/production/fleet_management.md) page about managing a fleet of Pancancer VMs.

+#### Verifying the new worker node.

+The playbook that sets up the worker should complete with text that looks like this:

+TODO: Add sample from end of playbook (note: Might not be exact if they install more/less workflows)

+To connect to your new worker node, execute the following commands:

+    cd singlenode_vagrant_1/master
+    vagrant ssh

+*NOTE:* If you changed the value of `target_directory` in your configuration, the first command should look like this:

+    cd <your value for target_directory>/master

+Once you are connected to your worker, you can check which workflows are installed by examining the `/workflows` directory:

+    ls -l /workflows

+TODO: sample output (may vary depending on which workflows were configured)

+You should see a directory for each workflow you configured in your installation.

+If you want to see which docker images are installed on the worker, you can use this command:

+    docker images

+TODO: Sample output

+You can then exit your worker by typing "exit".
+This will return you to the shell in the pancancer_launcher container on your launcher node.

 <!--
 ## Running youxia